Meet the MC Centre.

 Te Reo Māori

 “From the start, this project was different.
 It was less about impressing clients, and all about making this the best place for the best young lawyers and all our team to choose to work.
-And the brief was to celebrate contemporary Aotearoa New Zealand.” – Kylie Mooney, MC Chief Executive and Project Leader
+And the brief was to celebrate contemporary Aotearoa New Zealand.” – Kylie Mooney, former MC Chief Executive and Project Leader

 Who is MC?